 If you can’t find ñora peppers, then just leave them out.

 The ñora pepper a smoked and mild dried pepper from Spain.
 The smoked paprika powder and the smokiness coming from the chorizo are already adding enough flavor to the stew anyway.

-Then also check out my pepper soup with chorizo and feta cheese!
-Not that’s another totally different flavor explosion!
+Then you should also check out my pepper soup with chorizo and feta cheese!
+Now that is another totally different flavor explosion!